Cataract sunglasses: Why they are important, and how to find the best pair

 Looking for some help in shopping for the best post-cataract surgery sunglasses?
 Here are 5 of our favorite pairs that offer recommended features to keep your eyes safe in the sun during and after recovery:

-Oakley Holbrook – These men’s Oakley sunglasses come in 38 different frame and lens color combination choices, giving you plenty of options.
-The square lenses are slightly oversized, so they offer plenty of protection for your eyes and a stylish look.
-Lens color options include blue, green and gray.
+Oakley Holbrook – These men’s Oakley sunglasses come in dozens of frame and lens color combinations, giving you plenty of options.
+The square lenses are slightly oversized, so they offer full protection for your eyes and a stylish look.
+Lens tints range from blue and green to gray and violet.

 Ray-Ban Jackie Ohh Sunglasses – These glamorous women’s Ray-Ban sunglasses offer extra coverage with jumbo lenses and a vintage look.
-The nylon frames come in two classic colors, black and tortoiseshell, and they have classic polarized green lenses.
+The nylon frames come in black and various shades of tortoise, and there are a number of lens tints to choose from.

 Ray-Ban Black Polarized – These unisex Ray-Ban sunglasses feature polarized lenses and oversized rectangular frames that offer plenty of coverage to your eyes and the delicate skin around them.
-They’re perfect for those looking for a nice-looking yet practical option.
-If you hate to shop, you’re in luck: they come in only one color: black acetate with black polarized lenses.
+They’re perfect for those wanting for a nice-looking and practical option.

 If you need additional help picking the right frames and lenses for you, talk to your eye doctor.
 Get a pair of quality sunglasses you love, and you’ll find it easier to follow your doctor’s orders and grab your UV protection any time you head out the door.